MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/uwp.md

 * Your project references Universal Windows Platform [5.2.2](https://www.nuget.org/packages/Microsoft.NETCore.UniversalWindowsPlatform/5.2.2) or later

 > [!NOTE]
-> If you want to use Xamarin.Forms for UWP, please follow Xamarin [Get started](~/sdk/getting-started/xamarin.md) documentation instead of this one.
+> If you want to use Xamarin.Forms for UWP, please follow the Xamarin [Getting started](~/sdk/getting-started/xamarin.md) documentation instead of this one.

 ## 2. Create your app in the Mobile Center Portal to obtain the App Secret